-The Antiquities Section of the Utah Division of State History maintains a master list of linear archaeological sites in the State of Utah.
+The Antiquities Section of the Utah Division of State History maintains a master dataset of linear archaeological sites in the State of Utah.
 Guidelines and information on the recording of linear archaeological sites in Utah can be found at the Utah Professional Archaeology Council’s (UPAC) website.
-The Utah State Historic Preservation Office (SHPO) has endorsed these guidelines.
+The Utah State Historic Preservation Office (UTSHPO) has endorsed these guidelines.

 Additional Information on Linear Site Records